TDS Payment Due Date

-These due dates are not applicable for government’s offices or who have any special permission from Assessing Officer.
-There due dates are
+Due dates for government’s offices or who have any special permission from Assessing Officer

 - When TDS is deducted by an office of the Government and tax is paid without production of an income-tax challan